Varshith1815/DriverAssistant/Sensors for In-Vehicle Alerts.md

 * **Benefits:** Continuously tracks location and speed.
 Reliable and widely available technology.
 * **Considerations:** Requires access to clear skies for optimal signal reception.
 * **Reference:** K. Bengler, K. Dietmayer, B. Farber, M. Maurer, C. Stiller, and H. Winner, "Three Decades of Driver Assistance Systems: Review and Future Perspectives," IEEE Intelligent Transportation Systems Magazine, vol. 6, no. 4, pp. 6–22, Dec.
 2014. [https://ieeexplore.ieee.org/document/6936444](https://ieeexplore.ieee.org/document/6936444)

+**2. Accelerometer:**

+* **Types of alerts:** Primarily used for detecting potential crashes through sudden changes in acceleration (deceleration in case of a collision).
+* **Benefits:** Can be used for crash detection in addition to speed monitoring.
+* **Considerations:** Not directly involved in speed monitoring unless combined with GNSS data.
+* **Reference:** J. Izquierdo-Reyes, R. A. Ramirez-Mendoza, and M. R. Bustamante-Bello, "A study of the effects of advanced driver assistance systems alerts on driver performance," International Journal on Interactive Design and Manufacturing (IJIDeM), vol. 12, no. 1, pp. 263–272, Jan.
+2017. [https://www.sciencedirect.com/science/article/abs/pii/S0001457522001993](https://www.sciencedirect.com/science/article/abs/pii/S0001457522001993)